psychoslave/poke/README.md

 ![Overview of the database schema](https://raw.githubusercontent.com/psychoslave/poke/main/db/schema.png)

-Note that the application doesn't provides all attributes that Pokeapi document, and most of the time flatten the model.
+Note that the application doesn't provide all attributes that Pokeapi document, and most of the time flatten the model.
 For example `Pokemon` as a `forms_names` direct attribute rather than a relation to a `forms` table that would hold a name.
 For this kind of field, the initial word is left pluralized in the name